walter-a-jablonowski/sys-2/ai.md

 - date (string, YYYY-MM-DD)
 - title (string)
-- description (string)

 We don't explicitly define the id field here, the app adds it to each instance of a type that is created under /data.

 ## Initial types

+- Baisc type "Activity", special fields:
+  - description (string)

-Currently we have only one activity type with 2 entry types for my searching for my search for a new apartment:
+We also define these types for my search for a new apartment:

-- Event type "apartments" currently with no special data fields
-- Default fields for entry types:
-  - date (YYYY-MM-DD)
-  - title (input)
-  - fields currently hidden in UI:
-    - id (hidden in UI)
-    - description (textarea)
-- Entry type "common activity", special fields:
-  - text (input)
+- Type "Apartment"
-- Entry type "apartment", special fields:
+  - special fields:
-  - details (textarea)
+    - description (string)
     - a status (dropdown)
       - new
       - current
       - maybe
       - done
-  - result (input)
+    - result (string)
-  - url (input)
+    - url (string)
-  - files_id (readonly in UI, 4 digits with leading zeros, incrementing)
+    - files_nr (string, 4 digits with leading zeros, incrementing)
-    - use a json file to remember the last id
+      - use a json file to remember the last id in /data/apartments/files_id.json
+  - allowedSubTypes: Acivity

 ## User Interface

+  - date (YYYY-MM-DD)
+  - title (input)
+  - fields currently hidden in UI:
+    - id (hidden in UI)
+    - description (textarea)

 Therefore in the header bar of the app we have a dropdown on the left and gears icon on the right.
 The dropdown can be used to switch events so that the user can quickly go to a seperate event if he has multiple things to manage.
 The gear icon currently has no function.